0xMiden/miden-tutorials/docs/src/rust-client/network_transactions_tutorial.md

 end
 ```

-This script will be used to deploy the network account and ensure it's commited on-chain.
+This script executes a function call (increment) that creates a necessary state change for our contract to be deployed and stored on the network on-chain.
+In Miden, network contracts must have their state modified through a transaction to be properly registered and committed to the blockchain - simply creating the account isn't sufficient for network storage mode.

 ### Network Note for User Interaction